Skip to Content

 Outcome Possibilities

 Once the crisis is over and the home is safe—these children will be reunited with their families whenever possible.
-If this is not possible, they will be placed in a qualified foster home or with a foster/adopt family.
+If this is not possible, they will be placed with a qualified foster/adopt family.

 It’s all about moments.
 You can be there for all the important ones.
 Building a family is a rewarding experience, and adopting a child is a beautiful way to do it.